-The CB shall ensure that ITSEFs are able to protect sensitive information managed as part of their activities
+The ITSEFs must be able to protect sensitive information managed as part of their activities.

 A license is delivered by the CB to confirm these abilities.

 The CB is responsible for the harmonization of evaluations' results among the different ITSEFs it has granted a license.